es3649/proj/README.md

 ## `mv`

 As would be expected, `mv` moves a file or directory.
-Based on the language specifications, this move also
+Based on the language specifications, this move also updates packages, includes/imports and references between files.

 # Internal